angang-li/data_science_notes/machine_learning/cnn.md

 - #### Triplet loss function for face verification

-  Define an applied gradient descent to learn the parameters of the neural network so that it outputs a good encoding for the pictures of faces.
-[Schroff et al.,2015, FaceNet: A unified embedding for face recognition and clustering]
+  Define an applied gradient descent to learn the parameters of the neural network so that it outputs a good encoding for the pictures of faces. <br> [Schroff et al.,2015, FaceNet: A unified embedding for face recognition and clustering]

   <img src="Resources/deep_learning/cnn/siamese_anchor.png" width=550>